 By JODI TAYLOR

-Jodi Taylor is the Board Chair of Alaska Policy Forum, she and her husband are the parents of six children; she’s a business owner and finds joy in serving to create an environment where families can thrive.
+Jodi Taylor and her husband are the parents of six children; she’s a business owner and finds joy in serving to create an environment where families can thrive.